djangopackages/djangopackages/docs/management_commands.md

 ## package_updater

-You can update all the packages with the following command:
+Updates all the GitHub Packages in the database.

+Warning: This can take a long, long time.

+**Optional Arguments**:

+- `limit`: `int`.
+Pass this value if you want to update a specific number of packages.

 ```shell
 docker-compose run django python manage.py package_updater
 ```

-Warning: This can take a long, long time.

 ## pypi_find_missing

+Shows count of Packages without pypi URLs or with outdated pypi URLs

 ```shell
 docker-compose run django python manage.py pypi_find_missing